IntelLabs/LLMart/examples/vlm/README.md

 ## Steps
 Reproduce the results in about 10 minutes by running the following commands.
-1. Install dependency.
-`pip install -r requirements.txt`
+1. Install dependencies using `uv pip install -r requirements.txt`.

-2. Run attack.
+2. Run attack using `uv run python main.py`.
-`CUDA_VISIBLE_DEVICES=0 python main.py`

-3. View results in Tensorboard.
+3. View results in Tensorboard using `uv run tensorboard --logdir ./logs`.
-`tensorboard --logdir ./logs`

-You can specify a different starting image by `CUDA_VISIBLE_DEVICES=0 python main.py --init_image_url ...`
+You can specify a different starting image by the `... main.py --init_image_url ...` argument.